Dixieland Delight: See Alabama Through the Years [Pictures]

 Alabama is one of the most influential groups in country music history.

-Formed by Randy Owen, Jeff Cook and Teddy Gentry in 1969, they called themselves Wildcountry before launching into fame as Alabama in the '70s and '80s.
+Randy Owen, Jeff Cook and Teddy Gentry formed the group in 1969, calling themselves Wild Country before rocketing to fame as Alabama in the '70s and '80s.

-Their first No. 1 single, "Tennessee River," hit the radio in 1980, sparking a massive career that includes 21 consecutive No. 1 hits, making Alabama one of the most successful groups in the history of country music.
-Just some of their career-defining hits include "Mountain Music," "Dixieland Delight," "If You're Gonna Play in Texas (You Gotta Have a Fiddle in the Band)" and "Song of the South," all of which are instantly recognizable as Alabama classics.
+Their first No. 1 single, "Tennessee River," hit the radio in 1980, sparking a massive career that includes 21 consecutive No. 1 hits.
+Just some of the group's career-defining hits include "Mountain Music," "Dixieland Delight," "If You're Gonna Play in Texas (You Gotta Have a Fiddle in the Band)" and "Song of the South," all of which are instantly recognizable as Alabama classics.

 In addition to a string of chart-topping hits, the group also earned a number of awards for their work.
-They've taken home a combined total of 24 ACM, CMA and Grammy Awards over their multi-decade career, claiming the coveted Entertainer of the Year Award at the CMAs three years in a row, in addition to earning the same prize at the ACM Awards five times.
+The group members have taken home a combined total of 24 ACM, CMA and Grammy Awards over their multi-decade career, claiming the coveted Entertainer of the Year Award at the CMAs three years in a row, as well as earning the same prize at the ACM Awards five times.

 Scroll through the gallery to see some of the groundbreaking group's greatest moments and relive Alabama's tremendous musical legacy.